microsoft/pylance-release/TROUBLESHOOTING.md

 "python.analysis.nodeExecutable": "<path to node.js exe>"
 ```

+The location of your User settings.json depends upon how you're connecting:

+- Local - Stored in a [local](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) file.
+This can be found with the command `Preferences: Open User Settings.json`.
+- Remote - Stored on the remote machine.
+Example `/home/user/.vscode-server/data/Machine/settings.json`

+#### Increase memory limit for VS code (remote only)

 For those using `vscode-server` remotely, you can increase the memory limit by setting the `NODE_OPTIONS` environment variable in your shell configuration.

 On Linux or Mac, add `export NODE_OPTIONS="--max-old-space-size=8192"` to either your `.xxx_profile` or `.xxxrc` file.
 On Windows, add `set NODE_OPTIONS=--max-old-space-size=8192` to your batch file to update your system environment variable, or open the `System Properties` window and add `NODE_OPTIONS=--max-old-space-size=8192`.

 For more details, visit [--max-old-space-size](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes)

+#### Exclude unneeded `*.py` files from analysis

 To minimize memory usage by Pylance, exclude unneeded `*.py` files using `python.analysis.exclude`.
 For instance, you can add `"python.analysis.exclude": ["**/testFiles/*.py"]` to your `.vscode/settings.json`.